dmitry-merzlyakov/nledger/README.md

     5 AAPL but can convert one amount to another;
   - **Prices and Price History** gives information how to convert one amount to another at any moment.
-You can give this information explicitly (as a price table) but the application can collect it also in implicit way, by analyzing transactions and data conversion in them.
+You can give this information explicitly (as a price table) but the application can also collect it also in implicit way, by analyzing transactions and data conversions in them;
-  - **Balancing and auto-balancing** make accounting transaction smarter: the application can validate that a transaction balances even it has posts in different currencies or commodities.
+  - **Balancing and auto-balancing** make accounting transactions smarter: the application can validate that a transaction balances even it has posts in different currencies or commodities.
 Moreover, in some conditions it can auto-complete it (calculate the last amount) that simplify writing the journal records;